SuperBruceJia/promptcraft/README.md

 from promptcraft import word

-sentence = "Natalia sold clips to 48 of her friends in April, and then she sold half as many clips in May." level = 0.25  # Number of words that will be manipulated word_tool = word.WordPerturb(sentence=sentence, level=level)
+sentence = "Natalia sold clips to 48 of her friends in April, and then she sold half as many clips in May." level = 0.25  # Percentage of words that will be manipulated word_tool = word.WordPerturb(sentence=sentence, level=level)
 ```
 ## Synonym Replacement